Huawei appeals Swedish court decision over 5G network exclusion

-STOCKHOLM, Jan 7 (Reuters) - Huawei [RIC:RIC:HWT.UL] has appealed a court decision which allowed Swedish telecoms regulator PTS to resume 5G spectrum auctions, while planning to exclude the Chinese telecom equipment maker from the country's 5G networks.
+STOCKHOLM, Jan 7 (Reuters) - Huawei [RIC:RIC:HWT.UL] has appealed against a court decision that allowed Swedish telecoms regulator PTS to resume 5G spectrum auctions when the Chinese telecom equipment maker is excluded from the country's 5G rollout.

-"Huawei has on January 5 lodged an appeal to the supreme administrative court," the company said in a statement, adding that PTS' conditions practically exclude it from the Swedish market as the regulator decided on them without hearing Huawei, in conflict with basic European principles.
+"Huawei has on January 5 lodged an appeal to the supreme administrative court," the company said in a statement, adding that PTS' conditions in practice exclude it from the Swedish market as the regulator decided on them without giving Huawei a chance to respond, in conflict with basic European principles.

 PTS said on Dec.
 18 that it would resume 5G spectrum auctions on Jan.
-19, after being forced to halt them after a challenge from Huawei led to a court injunction.
+19, after a challenge from Huawei led to a court injunction that prevented them going ahead.

+"There seems to be no willingness by PTS to revisit their decision," Kenneth Fredriksen, Huawei's Executive Vice President, Central East Europe and Nordic Region, told Reuters, after meeting with the telecoms regulator earlier on Thursday.

+"We believe it's critical that the auction is once again stopped until the legal uncertainties are removed, either through court settlement or out of court settlements," he said.

-The United States has been pressuring allies to ban Huawei equipment from 5G networks, alleging it could be used by Beijing for spying.
+The United States has pressured allies to ban Huawei equipment from 5G networks, alleging Beijing could use it for spying.
 Huawei has repeatedly denied it would allow this to happen.

 Huawei told Reuters in December it was willing to meet any requirement the Swedish government may set on 5G network equipment and take other measures to mitigate concerns.